CSIS-iLab/missile-defense/README.md

 ### CI/CD

-TravisCI will automatically run when pull requests are submitted.
+GitHub Actions will automatically run when pull requests are submitted.
 If successful:

 - Pull requests into `development` will be deployed to the [WP Engine Development Environment](https://csismtdev.wpengine.com/).
 The Development environment should be used to demo new features to programs.
 Once approved, a pull request should be submitted to `main`.